 It is not a high-calorie snack, though, as 1/4 cup of this protein chickpea dip brings you 155 kcal and 6 grams of protein.

-- Nut butter – replace nut butter with protein powdered peanut butter (affiliate link).
-It contains 70% less fat and therefore and fewer calories.
-Follow the manufacturer’s instructions to create the amount of peanut butter required by this recipe and add in the recipe as a peanut butter replacement.
-This will also create high protein chickpea cookie dough!
+- Nut Butter – replace nut butter with protein powdered peanut butter or peanut-based protein powder.
+It contains 70% less fat and therefore fewer calories.
+Follow the manufacturer’s instructions to create the amount of peanut butter required by this recipe and add it to the recipe as a peanut butter replacement.
+This will also create high-protein chickpea cookie dough!

 - Chocolate Chips – don’t add chocolate chips in your dip or use cocoa nibs for a no-sugar crunchy chocolate addition.